-Definitions of human intelligence as "the ability to adapt the environment" are not "satisfactory" either.
-For an ape, his level of animal intelligence may be sufficient to adapt perfectly well to his peer group and his environment.
-Even to feel happy.
+Definitions of human intelligence like "the ability to adapt to the environment" are also not "satisfactory".
+To an ape, its level of animal intelligence can be enough for it to adapt perfectly to a group of its equals and its environment, or even to feel happy.

 Allen Newel, in his book "Unified Theories of Cognition", recognized unanimously by the international scientific community, considers intelligence as "the ability to connect two independent systems: that of the knowledge and that of the aims".
-Certainly, this definition means an important advance, because the human being, in the solving of problems, interacts his knowledge with the goals that constitute the solution to the problem.
+Certainly this definition means an important advance, because the human being, in the solving of problems, interacts his knowledge with the goals that constitute the solution to the problem.
 But this definition forgets that human intelligence is able to collect and to create new information, to propose and to promulgate other aims or goals, to invent new possibilities, to recognize and to judge its own intellectual products, to create its own self.

-The psychometric theory of intelligence has not even been able to define the intelligence that it tried to measure.
+The psicometric theory of intelligence has not even been able to define the intelligence that it tried to measure.
 When Binet, promoter of the first test of intelligence, was asked: What is intelligence?
-He used to answer: "It is what my test measures!".
-In the end of the psychometric experience, we ask ourselves: Why are there so many differences between the psychometric tests results and those of life?
+He used to answer: "It is what my test measures".

+In the end of the psicometric experience we ask ourselves: Why are there so much differences between the psicometric tests results and those oflife?

 After one hundred years of scientific research, human intelligence and its phenomena have begun to be understood thanks to representation of cognitive processes.
 It is a qualitative jump that allows us to pass from the mere measurement of what could not even be defined to the understanding of the processes and the phenomena connected with human intelligence, and consequently, to the possibility of an approach to the methods of diagnosis, and the criteria of education, oriented towards happiness.
-Cognitive Science has evolved, but it must continue evolving much more.
-It cannot consider that being reduced to the scope of human intelligence is an impoverishment.
-Cognitive Science has centered its study on "all the beings who know", "that compute information", "that use representations".
-(Pylshyn, Z.W.: "Computation and knowledge").
+ALTAS CAPACIDADES Y EDUCACIÓN INCLUSIVA en Convenio de Colaboración o